 To ensure that an image adjusts itself to the right scale no matter what browser it is viewed in, you may need to make adjustments to the HTML code.
 For example, if you are inserting a graphic that will display as a course banner, once it is uploaded as above:

-In the HTML Source Editor, delete the code specifying the height of the image.
+- In the HTML Source Editor, highlight the code specifying the height of the image and press "Delete" on your keyboard.

 - Click Update.